AdobeDocs/experience-manager-screens.en/help/using/direct-internet-access.md

 1. Make sure that the Network Adapter Setting does match to your Router Setting and check if the Maximum amount of available IP addresses in your network is not reached.

 1. Check if the Router is properly connected to the ISP Wide Area Network (Internet Link) This can usually also be identified using a Signal LED on Standard Routers.
-1. In case that the URL call was successful you can continue installing the AEM Screens and register it accordingly
-1. Start AEM Screens.
+1. In case that the URL call is successful, you can continue installing the AEM Screens and register it accordingly.
+Start AEM Screens.

    >[!NOTE]
    >**Troubleshooting Tip**